Marcus-Dudas/arizona-demo/README.md

 # Installation

-It's a live demo but can be run locally as a standard create-react-spp project using npm start, npm test, and npm run build.
+It's a live demo but can be run locally as a standard create-react-app project using npm start, npm test, and npm run build.

 ## Available Scripts
 In project directory,can run: